J. C. Boscán: Atlanta Braves

 Boscan returned to the Braves organization in 2008 and hit .235 in 79 games with the Mississippi Braves.
 He split 2009 between the Mississippi and the Gwinnett Braves, hitting .259 in 86 games.
 He began the 2010 season with Gwinnett, hitting .250 in 66 games prior to his September 1, 2010 promotion to the major leagues.
-He made his major league debut October 1, 2010.
+He made his major league debut October 1.
 He walked to load the bases in his first major league plate appearance during the ninth inning against the Philadelphia Phillies and scored on a double by Derrek Lee, who was the next batter.
 That was his only plate appearance of the season.

-He was released by the Braves on October 19, 2010, but quickly re-signed a minor league contract with an invitation to spring training.
+Boscán was released by the Braves on October 19, 2010, but quickly re-signed a minor league contract with an invitation to spring training.
 He played in 61 games with Gwinnett and hit .182.
 He also appeared in four games for the Braves in four different months and had three hits in nine at-bats.
 His first MLB hit was a single to right-field off Ricky Nolasco of the Florida Marlins on July 31, 2011.
+On November 2, Boscán was removed from the 40-man roster and sent outright to Gwinnett.

-Boscan began the 2012 season back in Triple-A with Gwinnett, where he was hitting .192 in 32 games with 2 HR and 12 RBI until May 26, when he was called up to Atlanta to replace Chipper Jones, who was placed on the 15-day DL.
+Boscan began the 2012 season back in Triple-A with Gwinnett, where he was hitting .192 in 32 games with two home runs and 12 RBI until May 26, when he was called up to Atlanta to replace Chipper Jones, who was placed on the 15-day DL.
 The Braves needed a catcher, as back-up catcher David Ross had injured his groin.

 In 6 games in 2012, Boscan went 2–10 with 2 RBI.
 On November 1, he was outrighted off of the 40-man roster, where he then elected free agency.